huntdatacenter/docs/docs/faq/users.md

 ### Can we add users from outside our own organization?

 Yes.
 Part of the rationale for our services is to keep data close to its donors by bringing scientists to the data.
 The data processor of your data (usually the host organization of the lab leader) is formally responsible for adding new users.
 We are happy to activate accounts for users that lab leader authorizes, both from local, national and global institutions.
+Keep in mind that users in your lab will have access to all of your lab data.